 Working with the fossil record also brings with it a number of ethical considerations and responsibilities:

 - Respect for the resource: Fossils are a finite and non-renewable resource.
-It is important to collect them responsibly and to ensure that they are properly preserved for future generations.
+It is important to collect them responsibly and to check that they are properly preserved for future generations.

 - Compliance with regulations: Fossil collecting is often regulated by laws and permits.
-It is essential to be aware of and comply with these regulations.
+This is key to be aware of and comply with these regulations.

 - Collaboration with landowners and indigenous communities: Fossil sites are often located on private land or in areas that are culturally significant to indigenous communities.
 It is important to obtain permission from landowners and to consult with indigenous communities before conducting fieldwork.